-As the threat COVID-19 paralyzes our communities and our economy, we return to the fundamentals of the health and safety of our family and friends.
-As corporate revenues slump and the markets react to the uncertainty of these difficult times, I am focused on helping clients navigate through this changed environment, while mitigating the risks that these challenging conditions bring.
+As the threat COVID-19 continues to paralyzes our communities and add uncertainty to the economic outlook, we return to the fundamentals of the health and safety of our family and friends.
+As corporate revenues and the markets remain volatile in these difficult times, I am focused on helping clients navigate through this changed environment, while mitigating the risks that these challenging conditions bring.

 Have counseled and advised indenture trustees in over 75 bankruptcy cases acting on behalf of holders of both unsecured and secured indebtedness, including in the largest bankruptcy cases filed in the United States.

 In two separate articles, the publication highlighted the firm for advising American International Group, Inc. in the pending sale of a $5.1 billion affordable housing portfolio to Blackstone Real Estate Income Trust.
 Washington, DC Community Development Finance partner Liz Young is noted in one of the stories for leading the NP deal team.